 - Write it down.
 I do my best thinking when I write so I like to write down all of my thoughts going through my mind at that moment even if they’re irrational.
 For example, included in my list might be, “I have no friends.” to “I’m not successful.”
 I’ll come back later and make a note next to “I have no friends.” saying “Yes you do!” then list off the friends I have.
 Under “I’m not successful” I’ll write down everything I’ve achieved.
 This is very beneficial to look at when I’m feeling all of those negative emotions and it reminds me that my thoughts are just at an irrational state.

 - Read/Write Positive Affirmations.
 I have a list of positive affirmations that I wrote when I was feeling good.
 Reading this list when I’m in a negative head space really helps.
+Here’s a post of positive affirmations that includes a printable version!

 - Stay away from the coffee.
 Sometimes I will wake up with anxiety.
 It’s a horrible way to start the day but I know from past mistakes that I need to stay away from coffee or caffeine in general.
 The caffeine increases your heart rate making the panic worse.